Large independent sets in recursive Markov random graphs: Preliminaries on

 In any random graph model, each edge can be associated with a Bernoulli random variable (r.v.) which is equal to 1 if and only if that edge is present in the random graph.
-The success probability for this r.v. depends on the construction of the random graph model; for the binomial random graph $\mathcal{G}_{n,p}$ by Erd\"os-R\'enyi-Gilbert, this probability is equal to the parameter $p$, which implies that any two Bernoulli r.v.'s are iid.
+The success probability for this r.v. depends on the construction of the random graph model; for the Erd\H{o}s-R\'enyi-Gilbert random graph $G_{n,p}$ by Erd\H{o}s-R\'enyi-Gilbert, this probability is equal to the parameter $p$, which implies that any two Bernoulli r.v.'s are iid.
 This significantly helps the analysis of these graphs for their stability number, concentration of chromatic number and many other graph properties.
-The same is not true for arbitrary edges in our Markov random graph $\G$ since we have a dependency structure between the edges.
+The same is not true for arbitrary edges in our random graph $\G$ since we have a dependency structure between the edges.
 Denote the Bernoulli r.v. $X^{i}_{j}$ by

 and its success probability by